-7.3 Timeline for Processing a Request
+7.3 Timeline for Processing a Load Profiling Methodology Change Request

-A request for a profile methodology change shall not be accepted until two (2) years after Market Open.
-After the expiration of this initial period, requests for methodology changes may be submitted to ERCOT at any time.
+This section modifies the normal LPGRR change request timeline.
 Within two (2) business days of receiving the request, ERCOT shall reply to the submitter indicating that the request has been received and inform the submitter of the dates of the next PWG meetings.
 The submitter shall then schedule a time to present the request, in person, to the PWG and ERCOT at a regularly scheduled PWG meeting.